Diabetes Life Insurance Cover

 Critical illness cover for diabetics has become increasingly accessible in recent years, but it is still only available to a comparatively restricted number of sufferers due to stringent underwriting.

-Critical illness cover is generally accessible with no additional complications, such as neuropathy, retinopathy, or nephropathy.
+Critical illness coverage is generally accessible with no additional complications, such as neuropathy, retinopathy, or nephropathy.

 Pre-existing diabetes is not covered by critical illness cover; however, newly developed diabetes should be incorporated if specified as a condition covered.